BlondeBurrito/voronoi_mosaic/README.md

 We begin with a set of data points (blue) and we enclose them in a super triangle (black):

+*NB: super triangle needs to enclose the all possible circumcircles between data points for the triangulation to be accurate.
+The diagrams show a smaller than normal super triangle for illustrative purposes*

 <img src="https://raw.githubusercontent.com/BlondeBurrito/voronoi_mosaic/main/docs/png/delaunay_2d_process1.png" alt="e" width="300"/>

 Beginning with just one of the data points we calculate the circumcircle (orange) of the known triangle: